RabiesLabPeru/Pedregal_genomics_outbreak_2021_2022/README.md

 This paper combines epidemiological and genomic analyses briefly described below:

 ### Sequencing
-Illumina sequencing was carried out on archived RNA using protocols described in [Brunker et al. 20023](https://doi.org/10.1093/ve/vev011).
+Illumina sequencing was carried out on archived RNA using protocols described in [Brunker *et al*.
+2015](https://doi.org/10.1093/ve/vev011) and [Tong *et al*.
+2023](https://dx.doi.org/10.17504/protocols.io.261ge34zol47/v1).

 Nanopore sequencing was carried out following protocols from [Brunker *et al*.
-2020](https://dx.doi.org/10.17504/protocols.io), with videos to support implementation available from [Bautista *et al* 2023](https://www.jove.com/de/t/65414/whole-genome-sequencing-for-rapid-characterization-rabies-virus-using).
+2020](https://dx.doi.org/10.17504/protocols.io), with videos to support implementation available from [Bautista *et al*.
+2023](https://www.jove.com/de/t/65414/whole-genome-sequencing-for-rapid-characterization-rabies-virus-using).

 ### Phylogenetic analysis
 1. Trees were generated from publicly available data downloaded from [RABV-GLUE](http://rabv-glue.cvr.gla.ac.uk/#/home) and new sequences generated as part of this study.
 The sequence data and associated metadata is available in the data folder.
 2. Data were processed following a pipeline for combining WGS and partial sequences described in [Holz *et al*.
-2022](https://www.nature.com/articles/s41467-023-39847-x) and Yuson & Bautista et al. in press, with custom R scipts to curate, clean and process data.
+2022](https://www.nature.com/articles/s41467-023-39847-x) and Yuson & Bautista *et al*. in press, with custom R scipts to curate, clean and process data.
-3. Sequence alignment and phylogenetic reconstruction was undertaken following methods described in [Bautista *et al. in press*](https://github.com/boydorr/outbreak_romblon_PHL/blob/main/README.md).
+3. Sequence alignment and phylogenetic reconstruction was undertaken following methods described in [Bautista *et al*. in press*](https://github.com/boydorr/outbreak_romblon_PHL/blob/main/README.md).

 ## License
 This repository is licensed under the GPL-2 License.